keboola/connection-docs/overview/index.md

 or simply any system that can help our customers to realize the extra value KBC adds to the data.

 ### Orchestrator / Scheduler
-In the background, behind the scenes, there is the *Orchestrator* component which allows everything to be fully automated.
-Orchestrator enables to run any component (e.g., data extraction) in specified intervals or at specified times of the day.
+In the background, behind the scenes, there is the [*Orchestrator*](https://help.keboola.com/overview/tutorial/automate/) component which allows everything to be fully automated.
+Orchestrator enables to run any component (for example, data extraction) in specified intervals or at specified times of the day.

 ## Other Commonly Used Terms

 ### Jobs
 Most things in KBC are done using the batch approach; when you do some operation, a **Job** is created and executed in the background.
-We also call these jobs **asynchronous***.
+We also call these jobs **asynchronous**.
 Multiple jobs can be running at the same time and you can continue your work in the meantime.

 ### Token
-Every operation done in KBC must be authorized with a *token*.
+Every operation done in KBC must be authorized with a [*token*](https://help.keboola.com/storage/tokens/).
 Each KBC user is automatically assigned a token on their first login.
 Apart from that, tokens with limited access to some KBC operations can be created (and shared with other people).
 The principle of token authorization allows you, for example, to easily [share a single table](/overview/tutorial/management/#user-management) from your Storage with someone without them having to register to KBC (enter email/password).